dbhangops/dbhangops.github.io/_posts/2014-05-13-dbhangops-051514-new-time.markdown

 \#DBHangOps 05/15/14 -- MySQL Fabric!
 =========================================================

+You can join the discussion on Google Hangouts at https://plus.google.com/hangouts/_/gyfay5u2dt25yaky37kovfonb4a or watch the livestream below:

+<iframe width="420" height="315" src="http://www.youtube.com/embed/-zoVsQKkSO4" frameborder="0" allowfullscreen></iframe>

 Hello everybody!

 Join in \#DBHangOps this Thursday, **May, 15, 2014 at 11:00am pacific (18:00 GMT)**, to participate in the discussion about: